Pukeokahu: Education

 The school looks out over Mt Aorangi and Pukeokahu Hill.
 It holds annual pet days and has held annual horse treks since 2001.

 Richie McCaw visited the school by helicopter in 2011 after the school won a national competition.

-In 2017, the school's sole charge principal regularly from 20 km outside Feilding.
+In 2017, the school's sole charge principal travelled regularly from 20 km outside Feilding.
 The school applied for a new sole charge principal in 2020.